sanjeevbhusal/solidity-practise-hardhat/notes.md

   from hardhat.config.js. if this key is not present, hardhat automatically uses local hardhat network.
 - to add new networks, we create a key called "networks".
 The key will contain multiple key value pairs.
 - The key will be the network name and value will contain 3 properties.
 RPC Url, chainId and accounts.
-- accounts will be a array containing multiple Private Keys.
+- accounts will be an array containing multiple Private Keys.
 We can use any private key we want while deploying within that blockchain.
 By default, first private key(index 0) is used.

 #### local hardhat network